TylerMG26/tyler_garrett.github.io/_pages/about.md

 My research interests are fault-tolerant computing, reliable machine learning, and computer architecture.

-"“There is only one way to learn.
+"There is only one way to learn.
 It’s through action.
-Everything you need to know you have learned through your journey.” -Paulo Coelho, The Alchemist
+Everything you need to know you have learned through your journey.”
+-Paulo Coelho, The Alchemist

 # Selected Experience
 ## NASA